maiha/pretty.cr/README.md

 Something **attentive** and **pretty** stuff for [Crystal](http://crystal-lang.org/).

-For example, `Time.now` does not work with some versions of Crystal, but `Pretty.now` works with all versions!
+For example, `Time.now` does not work with some versions of Crystal, but `Pretty.now` works on all versions!
+* **supported versions** : 0.27.2 0.31.1 0.32.1 0.33.0

 ```crystal
 Pretty.bar(83,100,width: 20).bar       # => "||||||||||||||||    "